zhubonan/airsspy/README.md

 random_atoms = builcell.generate()
 ```

-A shortcut is also avaliable as an method of the `TemplateAtoms`:
+A shortcut is also avaliable as an method of the `SeedAtoms`:
 ```
 random_atoms = seed.get_random_atoms()
 ```